 The company has a strong trading base and is highly regarded in the market-place.
-The continuing strategy is to target growth opportunities while managing our maintenance work load in such a way to ensure that safety is not compromised.
-While the company is not likely to generate substantial profits in the medium term its true value is best measured by the contribution it makes to the wider Dunedin economy.
+The ongoing strategy is to target growth opportunities while managing our maintenance work load in such a way to ensure that safety is not compromised.
+As a result of maintenance requirements, the company is not likely to generate substantial profits in the medium term.
+Our true value in the medium term is best measured by the contribution we make to the wider Dunedin economy.

 It is important to recognise and appreciate the critical role which the Otago Excursion Train Trust and its volunteers play in the operation of the company.
-Passengers on excursion trains are hosted by a group of up to one hundred volunteers who provide a wonderful service free of charge and are superb ambassadors for the promotion of Dunedin.
+Passengers on excursion trains are hosted by a group of up to one hundred volunteers who provide a wonderful service free of charge.
+They are superb ambassadors for the promotion of Dunedin.
 The company and the wider community owe these generous helpers a huge debt of gratitude.